 We then continued to go from strength to strength.
 In 2013 Drama in the Dale were chosen to be part of the Royal Shakespeare Companies Open Stages project which enabled the group to access mentoring and training from professionals within the RSC.
 The project culminated in a promenade performance of The Tempest in a disused quarry at Harehope, Frosterley.
 The show included commissioning new musical compositions which were performed on unconventional instruments made by the group.
 We were also invited to perform an extract of the play at Contact Theatre in Manchester, alongside other community groups.

-During 2020 Drama in the Dale will be working on a large scale project funded by the National Heritage Lottery Fund.
-This project is based on the tru story of the finding of a body on Killhope Moor in 1921….
+During 2020 Drama in the Dale worked on a large scale project funded by the National Heritage Lottery Fund.
+This project is based on the true story of the finding of a body on Killhope Moor in 1921….
+The performance of the finished play was held at Killhope Lead Mining Museum in 2021, 100 years after the find.

 Drama in the Dale is centred around Weardale, and eight eventful years have enriched the cultural experiences both of our members residents and visitors of the valley.
 Plays provide lively, poignant and comical entertainment for audiences, whilst tapping into the talents of members and volunteers.
 Membership of Drama in the Dale can be a chance to develop and showcase creative skills such as acting, costume making, photography, stage management, set building, marketing and directing.
 We are committed to cultural education for all ages and abilities, but perhaps most importantly our aim is always to have fun.